Whether you are a huge Barça fan or not, going on a Camp Nou tour is one of the most fascinating things to do in Barcelona.

 These same values have been preserved until today and make the club very different from other sports institutions.

 FC Barcelona’s club structure is unique in the world of elite football.
 The club is a real club, meaning it is run by its members.
 Anyone can become a member by paying an annual fee, and this gives you the right to vote at the general elections and in other matters.
 All members are the same.

 Barça stands strong with almost 150,000 paying members, each with a valid and individual vote to decide the club’s future, approve its budget and elect its President.

 Unlike other well-known clubs in the French and British leagues who are owned by millionaires and companies, Barça is owned by its fans.
 It always has been and always will be.
 It is self-financed and it is not at the mercy of an individual.
-All its profits are reinvested, never paid out.
+All its profits are reinvested, never paid out to shareholders.

 In case you didn’t know, for many years, Barça carried the UNICEF logo on its t-shirt, not because the charity was a sponsor of the club, but because the club donated to the charity.
 Since 2006, Barça has contributed over EUR15 million to projects run by UNICEF.

 After its foundation, the club struggled to find a stadium for many years, land was scarce as a result of the city’s expansion and development (these were the years of Sagrada Familia, Casa Batllo, La Pedrera and Eixample).

 In the 1910s, it finally managed to open a stadium in Carrer Industria and the first victories against Madrid, interest in football and in the club increased.

 Fans started to congregate at the Canaletes Fountain to see the result of the games announced on the board outside the newspaper kiosks, a tradition that has been maintained, not to watch the results, widely available on the radio and TV, but to celebrate the club’s triumphs.